awalterschulze/blog/content/post/monads-for-goprogrammers.md

 }
 ```

-We have to return a function that takes an `a` as an input parameter, so we start by declaring the return function.
+We have to return a function that takes an `A` as an input parameter, so we start by declaring the return function.
-Now that we have an `a`, we can call `f` and get and a value `mb` of type `M<b>`, but now what?
+Now that we have an `A`, we can call `f` and get and a value `mb` of type `M<b>`, but now what?

 We fall short, because it is too abstract.
 I mean now that we have `mb`, what do we do?